CISC4080/GraphLab/README.md

 # Graph_lab

 This lab practices implementing graph algorithms in C++.
+This lab uses multiple C++ STL template classes: queue, list, unordered_map, and priority queue (if you work on the extra credit).
+You can refer to the [slides](https://docs.google.com/presentation/d/19h2KhEC5Oy6bsS-22fL_KptM07GV9rZZvtJFpc2tTQU/edit#slide=id.p1) and the sample codes it links to.

 ## Provided files:
   * Graph.h: define the Graph class